 If it is successfully launched, it would compete with Thomson Reuter's cryptocurrency market data platform, the only large-scale financial platform that provides market data to investors.
 Eikon, which is similar to Nasdaq’s Analytics Hub integrated cryptocurrencies in partnership with CryptoCompare.

 The news by Nasdaq comes as Citigroup this week launched a crypto custodian solution through digital asset receipts (DARs).
 It is hoped to assist large-scale investors to securely invest in cryptocurrencies with insurance and protection.

 It is expected that the provision of dependable market data and analytics tools will combine with custody services to boost institutional investor participation.

 One effect of continued data provision in the markets is the reduction in differences in price between crypto exchanges.
 Also, more cryptocurrency exchanges are now offering advanced connections to trading platforms (FIX) to support high-frequency trading (HFT) firms.
 This is slowly refining the markets and supporting a wide range of traders.

 However, the benefits of increased institutional adoption for the last couple of months remained to be seen for many holders as the market continued to lose in market capitalization and prices remained depressed for most cryptocurrencies.

-It is hoped that the increased institutional investments may act to support and boost price surges in future.
+It is hoped that increased institutional investments may act to support and boost price surges in the future.
 Analysts also expect that entry of regulated financial firms to the crypto markets would boost institutional demand and stabilize markets.
 So far, many banks and regulated financial institutions have had an overly cautious approach towards cryptocurrency markets.